ErSoul/dotpaste/README.md

 Operations are made at filesystem-level, instead of a database-level.

+Everything will be resetted at the beginning of each day.

+Each paste will last an hour.

 ## Environment

 You only need to set an upload's directory.
 Default value will create an `uploads` directory in the executable's path.